 Strawberries are available year-round in California but the peak season is just approaching.
 As it gets closer and closer to April, the strawberries sold are becoming larger, redder, juicier, and they even smell sweeter.
 To welcome one of my favorite fruits into the season, I’m recreating a great blackened chicken and strawberry salad I had at the Alcove.
 The Alcove is a local restaurant in Los Angeles that serves typical California cuisine with salads, sandwiches, and freshly baked goods.
 I’ve only been there once but after trying their salad, I can confidently say that I will be returning.
 Here is my take on their creation.

 **Helpful tips and common mistakes

 Toss all the ingredients together and serve.
-I can have this salad every day and not get bored of it.
-The sweet cranberries with the slightly tart strawberries, creamy feta and savory chicken is heavenly.
+I can have this salad every day and never get bored of it.
+The combination of sweet cranberries and strawberries, creamy feta, earthy pecans, and savory chicken is heavenly.
 Fortunately, strawberries are available here in California so I can make this year-round!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.